-The ssaadm command creates a new device entry for the drive in the /dev/dsk, and /dev/rdsk hierarchies.
+After physically installing the disk drive, you must create a new device entry for the drive in the /devices, /dev/dsk, and /dev/rdsk hierarchies.
 The new drive is assigned a logical device name of the form cwtxdysz, where:

-- w corresponds to the SCSI controller for the disk drive - x corresponds to the SCSI target for the disk drive - y is the logical unit number for the disk drive (always 0) - z is the slice (or partition) on the disk
+w corresponds to the SCSI controller for the disk drive x corresponds to the SCSI target for the disk drive y is the logical unit number for the disk drive (always 0) z is the slice (or partition) on the disk drvconfig disks

-The logical device name assigned to the drive depends on the disk slot number where the drive is installed.
+The logical device name assigned to the drive depends on the disk slot number where the drive is installed as well as the PCI slot number that contains the disk's associated UltraSCSI controller card.